Brough, Cumbria: St Michael's church

 St Michael's Church is a large building with an impressive tower.
 The oldest parts date from the Norman period, and may have suffered during William I of Scotland's attack on the castle in 1174.
 The church was enlarged in the 14th century, to add the north aisle, and in the early 16th century when most of the existing structure was built.

 The tower was constructed by Thomas Blenkinsop of Helbeck in 1513.
-There are four bells, which are noted as the heaviest ring of 4 bells in the world.
-They were removed for restoration in 2022.
+There are four bells, which are noted as the heaviest ring of four bells hung for full circle ringing in the World.
+They were removed for restoration in November 2022.
+The restored bells were test rung on 29 June 2023 and blessed by Bishop James Bell at a combined benefice service on Sunday 30 July 2023.

 There is a large war memorial within the nave.

 Events

 Brough Agricultural Show, held every year in August.

 Cumbria Easter Rally, held yearly on Easter weekend.

-A monthly Farmers' Market held on the third Saturday of every month, in the Memorial Hall in Brough.
+A monthly farmers' market held on the third Saturday of every month, in the Memorial Hall in Brough.

 Brough Football Club

-Brough Football Club is the local football team for the village.
-After being re-founded in 2020, Brough FC can be dated back to 1898, possibly even earlier.
+Brough Football Club is the village's local football team.
+After being re-founded in 2020, a football club in Brough can be dated back to 1889, possibly even earlier.
 The club's home pitch is Coltsford Common in Church Brough.

-Brough FC has a men's team in the Westmorland Football League, and an Under 16's team in the Kent Valley Football League.
+Brough FC has a men's team in Division Four of the Westmorland Football League, sponsored by Kendal Calling.
 The team plays in the club's traditional colours of blue and white stripes, with a red away kit.